tidwall/uhaha/README.md

 ## Features

 - Simple API for quickly creating a custom Raft-based application.
-- Deterministic monotonic time that does not drift and stays in sync with the internet.
+- Deterministic monotonic time that does not drift and stays in sync with the Internet.
 - APIs for building custom services such as HTTP and gRPC.
   Supports the Redis protocol by default, so any Redis-compatible client library will work with Uhaha.